-Acupuncture for Menopause relieves the most common symptoms of menopause primarily by regulating the drastic changes in hormone levels women experience during menopause.
-This leads to a significant decline in hot flashes and an increase in energy, appetite and sense of well-being without the harsh side-effects of hormone replacement therapy
+Using acupuncture for menopause can relieve the most common symptoms primarily by regulating the drastic changes in hormone levels that women experience during menopause.
+This leads to a significant decline in hot flashes and an increase in energy, appetite and sense of well-being without the harsh side-effects of hormone replacement therapy.
+Other benefits include:

 How Acupuncture Works

-The mental and emotional symptoms that you are experiencing will help create a clear picture on which your practitioners can create a treatment plan specifically for you.
-The basic foundation for Oriental medicine is that there is a life energy flowing through the body which is termed Qi (pronounced chee).
+The basic foundation for Oriental medicine is that there is a life energy flowing through the body which we call Qi (pronounced chee).

 This energy flows through the body on channels known as meridians that connect all of our major organs.
 According to Chinese medical theory, illness arises when the cyclical flow of Qi in the meridians becomes unbalanced.
 Acupuncture is the stimulation of specific points located near or on the surface of the skin which have the ability to alter various biochemical and physiological conditions in order to achieve the desired effect.